 - Member, American Bar Association, Section of State and Local Government Law, State Attorneys General and Department of Justice Issues Committee

-- Member of the Board of Directors, disAbility Law Center of Virginia Foundation, 2014-present
+- President of the Board of Directors, Disability Law Center of Virginia Foundation, 2014-present

 - Local Government Attorneys of Virginia